MarcinSalski/ws_portfolio/docs/BraveNewWorldRevisited/index.md

-# "Brave New World Revisited" by Aldus Haxley
+# "Brave New World Revisited" by Aldus Huxley

 In this week’s episode, we dive into Aldous Huxley’s Brave New World: Revisited, exploring his prescient warnings about the dangers of over-organization and centralized power in shaping a controlled society.